 Wheeler Real Estate Investment Trust, Inc. (the "Trust", the "REIT", the "Company", "we", "our" or "us") is a Maryland corporation formed on June 23, 2011.
 The Trust serves as the general partner of the Operating Partnership which was formed as a Virginia limited partnership on April 5, 2012.
 Substantially, all of our assets are held by, and all of our operations are conducted through, our Operating Partnership.
-At December 31, 2024, the Company owned 99.82% of the Operating Partnership.
+At March 31, 2025, the Company owned 100% of the Operating Partnership.
 The Company is a fully-integrated, self-managed commercial real estate investment company that owns, leases and operates income-producing retail properties with a primary focus on grocery-anchored centers.

 On August 22, 2022, the Company completed the Cedar Acquisition.
 As a result of the Cedar Acquisition, the Company acquired all of the outstanding shares of Cedar's common stock, which ceased to be publicly traded on the New York Stock Exchange ("NYSE").
-Cedar's outstanding 7.25% Series B Cumulative Redeemable Preferred Stock and 6.50% Series C Cumulative Redeemable Preferred Stock (the "Cedar Series C Preferred Stock") remain outstanding and continue to trade on the NYSE.
+Cedar's outstanding 7.25% Series B Cumulative Redeemable Preferred Stock (the "Cedar Series B Preferred Stock") and 6.50% Series C Cumulative Redeemable Preferred Stock (the "Cedar Series C Preferred Stock") remain outstanding and continue to trade on the NYSE.
 Each outstanding share of common stock of Cedar and outstanding common unit of Cedar Realty Trust Partnership, L.P., the operating partnership of Cedar, held by persons other than Cedar immediately prior to the merger were cancelled and converted into the right to receive a cash payment of \$9.48 per share or unit.
 As a result, Cedar became a subsidiary of the REIT.

-On September 25, 2024, Cedar announced and commenced a "modified Dutch auction" tender offer to purchase up to an aggregate amount of \$9.0 million of shares of the Cedar Series C Preferred Stock at a price of not less than \$13.25 nor greater than \$15.50 per share of Cedar Series C Preferred Stock, to the sellers in cash, less any applicable withholding taxes and without interest (the "Cedar Series C Preferred Stock at \$14.00 per share for approximately \$9.6 million in the aggregate.
-On December 27, 2024, Cedar announced and commenced a "modified Dutch auction" tender offer") to purchase up to an aggregate amount paid of \$12,500,000 of shares of its outstanding Cedar Series C Preferred Stock, at a price per share of Cedar Series C Preferred Stock of not less than \$13.75 and not greater than \$15.75.
-Following the expiration of the Cedar Series C Preferred Stock, at a price per share of Cedar Series C Preferred Stock of not less than \$13.75 and not greater than \$15.75.
-Following the expiration of the Cedar Series C Preferred Stock, at a price per share of Cedar Series C Preferred Stock of not less than \$1.75 per share for approximately \$10.2 million in the aggregate.
-In 2024 and throu
+On September 25, 2024, Cedar announced and commenced a "modified Dutch auction" tender offer to purchase up to an aggregate amount paid of \$9.0 million of shares of the Cedar Series C Preferred Stock at a price of not less than \$13.25 nor greater than \$15.50 per share of the Cedar Series C Preferred Stock, to the sellers in cash, less any applicable withholding taxes and without interest (the "Cedar September Tender Offer").
+Following the expiration of the Cedar September Tender Offer on October 24, 2024, Cedar accepted for purchase 688,670 shares of the Cedar Series C Preferred Stock at \$14.00 per share for approximately \$9.6 million in the aggregate, which included 45,813 shares that Cedar elected to purchase pursuant to its ability to purchase up to an additional 2% of its outstanding Series C Preferred Stock.

+On December 27, 2024, Cedar announced and commenced a second "modified Dutch auction" tender offer to purchase up to an aggregate amount paid of \$12.5 million of shares of the Cedar Series C Preferred Stock at a price of not less than \$13.75 nor greater than \$15.75 per share of the Cedar Series C Preferred Stock, to the sellers in cash, less any applicable withholding taxes and without interest (the "Cedar December Tender Offer").
+On January 28, 2025, the Cedar December Tender Offer expired in accordance with its terms.
+An aggregate of 645,276 shares of the Cedar Series C Preferred Stock were properly tendered and not properly withdrawn at or below the final purchase price of \$15.75 per share.
+Cedar purchased all such shares for an aggregate price of approximately \$10.2 million, excluding related fees and expenses.